-Olea Nova was born in Leningrad, Russia.
+Olea Nova lives and works in Chicago.
 She is a graduate of the University of Humanities and Social Sciences in St. Petersburg, Russia and the School of the Art Institute of Chicago.
-Olea Nova lives and works in Chicago.

 2018 Angie Glaser.
 Interview.
 “Piercing Conflict” Captures The Pain and Disruption of Migraine. https://migraineagain.com/disruption-of-migraine-piercing-conflict/

 2016 Nature, Performing “Dystopia,” Slate Arts and Performance, Chicago, IL https://youtu.be/xIPbZ4edC7E